Explore the map

 The next two layers that you'll show on your map are administrative divisions and cities.
 China has 34 provincial-level administrative divisions, which are like states or provinces.
 To better tell them apart, you'll style this layer using a different color for each one.

-4. In the Add fields window, click Name and click Add.
+- In the Select fields window, click Name and click Add.

 The Symbol options pane appears.